g41797/matryoshka-3tk/README.md

 [![Sanitizers](https://github.com/g41797/matryoshka-3tk/actions/workflows/sanitizers.yml/badge.svg)](https://github.com/g41797/matryoshka-3tk/actions/workflows/sanitizers.yml)
 [![Docs](https://github.com/g41797/matryoshka-3tk/actions/workflows/docs.yml/badge.svg)](https://github.com/g41797/matryoshka-3tk/actions/workflows/docs.yml)

-# Matryoshka-3tk
+---

-A small C3 toolkit, 700+ lines of code.
+A small C3 toolkit.

+- 800+ lines of code.
+- 600+ lines on this page, explaining them.

+You can read all of it in an evening.
+The code, and the reasons for it.

-It is for the part of a background process that is not I/O.
+It is for one part of a background process.

+- Not the I/O part.
+- The part that works with your data.

+---

 This page: